pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 ## Component example

-As an example we implement a component that lists all films of the Star Wars series.
+As an example, we implement a component that lists all films of the Star Wars series.
 To load all films, the component calls the `DataService`'s method `loadFilms()`.
 This method returns an observable.